DruboSaptapan/Heaven-Peace-client-side/README.md

     <li>You can see their wonderful services.</li>
     <li>You can easily login and get a wonderful package</li>
     <li>You can see for the best world scenery</li>
-    <li>Enjoy you holiday journey for purchase a tour package.</li>
+    <li>Enjoy your holiday journey for purchase a tour package.</li>
 </ul>

-Thanks for watching visit my wonderful website.
+Thanks for watching visit my website.